FAQ

 What Is a Board-Certified Veterinary Dermatologist?

-A Board-Certified Veterinary Dermatologist is a veterinarian who has completed extensive medical and surgical training in diagnosing and treating diseases of the skin, ears, claws, and hair of animals.
+A Board-Certified Veterinary Dermatologist is a veterinarian who has completed extensive medical and surgical training in diagnosing and treating diseases of the skin, ears, nails, and hair of animals.
 After finishing veterinary medical school and internship, veterinary dermatologists complete a rigorous three-year residency training program in dermatology, after which they take a board certification examination administered by the American College of Veterinary Dermatology.

 A Board-Certified Veterinary Dermatologist can treat a wide range of conditions affecting the skin, ears, hair, and nails of animals, including but not limited to skin rashes and infections, ringworm, skin parasites, warts, skin cancer, allergy, ear diseases and ear tumors, skin pigment, and hair loss conditions.
 If your pet has a skin or ear-related problem, a Board-Certified Veterinary Dermatologist is the best choice for lasting, effective treatment.